 I didn’t count the total number of people on the day trip, but it was around 30.
 Everyone was mellow, and those I spent time talking with were fantastic company.

 For part of the trip, I sat next to a couple from Paris – a French man and his Brazilian wife.
 They were animated and fun.
 We laughed and shared travel stories.
 I also spent time talking with a couple from Berlin – a Greek with a German wife.
-They were traveling with their two daughters (early to mid-30s) and their boyfriends.
+They were traveling with two daughters and their boyfriends.
 The Greek father kept a close eye on his daughters, but even so, the boyfriends succeeded with sneaking in a few hugs.
-He talked about the islands in a loving way, and I could tell he missed living in Greece.
+He talked about the Greek Islands in a loving way, and I could tell he missed living in his native country.

 A frazzled French woman was chaperoning a group of young students – mostly African.
 I couldn’t tell exactly where they were from, but none of them spoke much English.
 I interacted with them more in the water than onboard the boat.
-They also enjoyed swimming in the Aegean and giggled with delight in the water.
-Then, there was a couple from New York City – their humor was a bit droll, but they were sweet after they warmed up.
-Another pair of New Yorkers were two young students at NYU, one from the US, the other Russian.
+They also enjoyed swimming in the Aegean and like me, giggled with delight in the water.
+Then, there was a couple from New York City – their humor was a bit droll, but were sweet after they warmed up in conversation.
+Another pair of New Yorkers were two young students at New York University (NYU), one from the US, the other Russian.